 The US professional league model

 Some people look at the business model of sports leagues in the United States, where clubs have made agreed rules on issues such as salary caps, the draft system for recruiting players and wide-scale revenue sharing.
 US leagues are certainly profitable, and a significant contributor to this is the absence of a system of relegation, which means that the consequences of sporting failure are quite limited.
 However, many fans of weak teams complain that their teams will never get better because the owners have no incentive to compete, and many cities lack the opportunity to see play at the highest level since there is no feasible mechanism to enter the league.
 (Ross discussed this in more detail in 1989.
-Hoehn and Szymanski (1999) and Szymanski (2003) present full-scale comparisons of the American and European systems.)
+Szymanski (2003) presents a full-scale comparisons of the American and European systems.)

 The future: Profit maximisation versus winning prestige?